bahrus/be-derived/README.md

 }
 ```

-From the example above, it could be argued that it may best to just send down JSON data itself.
+From the simple example above, it could be argued that it may best to just send down JSON data itself.

-But this could be useful when working with:
+But be-derived could reduce bandwidth when working with:

 1. Large numbers of products / the unspecified table has lots of rows.
 And/or
 2. If the entire DOM structure shown above is repeated many times, and the hydrating logic which be-derived is part of is not included with each instance, but rather is applied across all such instances.